sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 - [(Quora) In C, why must the size of a struct be divisible by the size of its largest member?](https://www.quora.com/In-C-why-must-the-size-of-a-struct-be-divisible-by-the-size-of-its-largest-member)

-However, note that in this constructed example we have a structure that is not aligned by the alignment of its largest member, and it still allows sensible array layouts that guarantee the alignment of all structure members.
+However, note that in this constructed example we have a structure that is not aligned by the largest alignment of its members, and it still allows sensible array layouts that guarantee that all structure members are aligned.

 Of course, it probably isn't useful to create a memory allocator that is flexible enough to support the allocations above.
 The struct `Foo` has an ordering of its members that ensures that `sizeof(struct